History of the Los Angeles Lakers: 2007–2014: Bryant and Gasol years

 D'Antoni's coaching debut with the Lakers was delayed as he recovered from knee replacement surgery he had weeks earlier.
 Bernie Bickerstaff, who was the Lakers' interim coach after Brown was fired, continued in that role after D'Antoni was hired.
 He was 4–1 as the interim coach, winning his last two as D'Antoni started leading team practices.
 D'Antoni predicted that the Lakers, then 3–5 and ranked 20th in scoring with 96.5 points per game, should instead be scoring "110–115 points a game".
 He wanted to revive Showtime.
 On November 20, he coached his first game—nine days after he was hired—in a 95–90 win against the Brooklyn Nets.

-On February 18, 2013 the Lakers franchise and the sports world were saddened by the death of Dr. Jerry Buss at the age of 80.
+On February 18, 2013, the Lakers franchise and the sports world were saddened by the death of Dr. Jerry Buss at the age of 80.
 In their first game after his passing and following a speech of tribute from Kobe Bryant along with a moment of silence observed by the crowd, an emotional and inspired Lakers team defeated their archrival Celtics.
-Very fitting in that this was the team Dr. Buss most enjoyed seeing his Lakers beat.
+Very fitting that this was the team Dr. Buss most enjoyed seeing his Lakers beat.
 With 10 championships and 16 finals appearances during his tenure as owner beginning in 1979 until his death, Dr. Buss was the most successful owner in the history of North American sports.

 Despite all the struggles, including an injury to Kobe in a controversial March loss to Atlanta in which they were not awarded 2 free throws after Kobe's injury, while it was later admitted they should have, the Lakers made the playoffs as the 7th seed at 45–37, only clinching a playoff spot in the last game.
-Their first round matchup against San Antonio was nowhere to being close as the Spurs won all four games easily.
-In the 2013–14 season, the Lakers started 10–9 before finishing 27–55 and missing the playoffs for just the seventh time since moving to Los Angeles.
+Their first-round matchup against San Antonio was nowhere to being close as the Spurs won all four games easily.
+In the 2013–14 season, the Lakers started 10–9 before finishing 27–55 and missing the playoffs for just the sixth time since moving to Los Angeles.